 In Awaiting You, against a simple backlit backdrop, Mykal Kilgore exquisitely expresses pensive musical poesis, capturing beauty and hope.
 “Maybe in God we trust just a lucky charm, maybe faith is only hoping that we can rise anew.
 And so I rise and so I stand.
 I am awaiting you, ah, I will still be here standing here awaiting you.”

-Larry Owens walks by empty buildings and theaters, sees posted public health updates.
+Larry Owens walks by empty buildings and theaters, seeing posted public health updates.
 He enters and explores a dark theatre.
 Ascending the stage set before empty seats, he sings to touch our hearts and spirits, but alone, he leaves and is mercifully surrounded and comforted by the sounds and touches of others. “the passageway to guide me home.”
 We’re not alone.
 Reprise – Saturn Returns: The Return.

 In Light After Darkness, the perfect finale and post-pandemic title, the Company and featured artists from the four-part series come together to sing, celebrate, and groove.
 This was a fantastic series, heartwarming, intimate, important, vital, using the magic of Internet technology, film, digital recording, creativity, music, drama, dance, visual art, and poetry to move, touch, celebrate, inspire, and illuminate both our spirituality and humanity.